Azure/azure-iot-sdks/c/doc/devbox_setup.md

 #### Getting Qpid Proton via NuGet

- 1. In Visual Studio 2015 right click on the iothub_client solution and select "Manage NuGet Package for Solutions".
+ 1. In Visual Studio 2015 right click on your solution and select "Manage NuGet Package for Solutions".

  1. Click the "Include prerelease" check box.